peaksandpies/universal-analytics/AcceptableParams.md

 Optional.
 When present, the IP address of the sender will be anonymized.
 For example, the IP will be anonymized if any of the following parameters are present in the payload: &aip=, &aip=0, or &aip=1

+##Data Source
+Pass as: `dataSource` or `ds`

+Optional.
+Indicates the data source of the hit.
+Hits sent from analytics.js will have data source set to 'web'; hits sent from one of the mobile SDKs will have data source set to 'app'.

 ##Queue Time

 Pass as: `queueTime` or `qt`